Rodney-Makomo/hung-up2/README.md

 ![](assets/images/pep8_correct.JPG)

 # Bug report
-Currently the graphics arent showing up properly on the game and the hangman word is being shown too ealry therefore spoiling the game.
+Currently the graphics arent showing up properly on the game and the hangman word is being shown too early therefore spoiling the game.

 # Deployment
 Heroku.com